mritunjayk-ops/AI_voice_agent/README.md

 ## Usage

-1. Start the FastAPI backend.
+### 1. Start the Backend & Frontend
-2. Start the frontend server.
+* Make sure your backend and frontend servers are running (see Setup instructions).
-3. Open the frontend in a browser.
+* Open the application in your browser (typically `http://localhost:5500`).

+### 2. Push-to-Talk (PTT) Mode
+1. Ensure the mode toggle is set to **Push-to-Talk**.
-4. Hold the microphone button and speak.
+2. Click and **hold** the microphone button while speaking.
-5. Release the button to send the recording to the backend.
-6. The backend transcribes the audio, generates a Groq response, converts it to speech, and returns a WAV file.
+3. **Release** the button when you are done.
+4. The system transcribes your audio, triggers the LangChain agent (fetching database notes/todos or executing tools if requested), generates TTS audio, and streams it back.
-7. The browser plays the generated voice response.
+5. The browser plays the generated audio response.
-8. Use Stop Speaking to interrupt current playback and return to a ready state.
+6. Click **Stop Speaking** to interrupt current audio playback at any point.

+### 3. Real-Time Streaming Mode
+1. Toggle the switch to **Streaming**.
+2. Click the microphone button once to connect to the `/ws/stream-voice` WebSocket and start streaming audio.
+3. Speak into the microphone; you will see the **Waveform Visualizer** capture your voice, and live captions will display the incoming transcription in real-time.
+4. Stop speaking or click the mic button again to finalize input.
+The agent will process your query, and streaming TTS chunks will play sequentially.
+5. If the agent starts speaking and you wish to interrupt it, either speak again or click **Stop Speaking** to cancel background tasks and reset the state.

 ## API Endpoints